bxavaby/glock/README.md

 > [!NOTE]
 >
-> This educational blockchain implementation uses PoW (Proof-of-Work) consensus to demonstrate fundamental concepts.
+> This implementation uses PoW (Proof-of-Work) consensus to demonstrate fundamental concepts.
 While Ethereum transitioned to PoS (Proof-of-Stake) in 2022, understanding PoW remains a must for blockchain devs.

 <br>